-Areas of examination can include any of the following departmentally approved areas: English Language, Old English, Middle English, Renaissance Drama, Renaissance excluding Drama, Restoration and 18th Century, Romantic, Victorian, Transnational Networks, American to 1900, 20th-Century British, 20th-Century American, Contemporary, African American, Southern, Rhetoric and Composition, Digital Humanities, Literary Criticism and Theory, Cross-Genre, and Forms and Craft.
+Areas of examination can include any of the following departmentally approved areas: English Language, Old English, Middle English, Medieval British Literature (non-English), Renaissance Drama, Renaissance excluding Drama, Restoration and 18th Century, Romantic, Victorian, Transnational Networks, Postcolonial Studies, American to 1900, 20th-Century British, 20th-Century American, Contemporary, African American, Indigenous American Literature, Multi-Ethnic American Literature, Southern, Rhetoric and Composition, Digital Humanities, Environmental Humanities, Literary Criticism and Theory, Queer Studies, Science Fiction Studies, Cross-Genre, and Forms and Craft.
 Additional areas of examination may be added to this list of approved areas.
 The process for adding a new exam area to this current listing is to compose a petition that articulates the rationale for inclusion and that names the faculty who support its inclusion.
 This petition will be received and voted on by the Graduate Committee.